pegahcarter/audits/LexDAO/README.md

         * `details`: contains additional information
     * Functions
         * `launchLexToken()`: creates personal tokens and rewards the token creator the `userReward` amount of `lexDAOtoken`
-        * `updateGovernance()`: used to update `lexDAO`, `lexDAOtoken`, `userReward`, and `details` variables.
-Can only be called by the `lexDAO` address.
+        * `updateGovernance()`: used to update `lexDAO`, `lexDAOtoken`, `userReward`, and `details` variables, called by `lexDAO`

 ### LexToken.sol
 The ERC20-like token launched from `LexTokenFactory`.
 There are some key additions to the ERC20 standard worth noting:
-* The contract is able to sell its' token when ETH is sent to the contract
+1. The contract is able to sell its' token when ETH is sent to the contract.
-* The contract manager is able to disable token transfers
+2. The contract manager is able to disable token transfers.
-* The contract manager and resolver are able to withdraw tokens from addresses and send those tokens to addresses of their choice.
+3. The contract manager and resolver are able to withdraw tokens from addresses and send those tokens to addresses of their choice.
-* LexToken utilizes [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612) to combine approve and transfers into one transaction.
+4. LexToken utilizes [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612) to combine approve and transfers into one transaction.
 It also allows gasless token transfers by paying for gas in the token and allowing someone else to pay for the gas cost entirely.

 * `interface IERC20`: brief ERC-20 interface